-Composition of Capital as at 30 June 2022 (In USD'000) Source based on reference letters of the statement of financial position under the regulatory scope of consolidation 62.
-Tier 1 (as a percentage of risk weighted assets) 12.88% 63.
-Total capital (as a percentage of risk weighted assets) 13.47% 64.
-Institution specific buffer requirement (minimum CET1 requirement plus capital conservation buffer plus countercyclical buffer requirements plus D-SIB buffer requirement, expressed as a percentage of risk weighted assets) N/A 65. of which: capital conservation buffer requirement N/A 66. of which: bank specific countercyclical buffer requirement N/A 67. of which: D-SIB buffer requirement N/A 68.
-Common Equity Tier 1 available to meet buffers (as a percentage of risk weighted assets) 12.88% National minima including CCB (where different from Basel III) 69.
+Comp osition of Regulatory Capital as at 30 June 2023 Component of Regulatory Capital Reported by Bank Source based on reference letters of the statement of financial position under the regulatory scope of consolidation Nation nal minima including CCB (where different from Basel III) 69.
 CBB Common Equity Tier 1 minimum ratio 9.0% 70.
 CBB Tier 1 minimum ratio 10.5% 71.
-CBB total capital minimum ratio 12.5% Amounts below the thresholds for deduction (before risk weighting) 72.
-Non-significant investments in the capital of other financials 6,022 В 73.
-Significant investments in the common stock of financials 1,494 С 74.
+CBB total capital minimum ratio 12.5% Amou nts below the thresholds for deduction (before risk weighti ng) 72.
+Non-significant investments in the capital of other financials 1 В 73.
+Significant investments in the common stock of financials 1,495 С 74.
 Mortgage servicing rights (net of related tax liability) - 75.
 Deferred tax assets arising from temporary differences (net of related tax liability) - 76.
-Provisions eligible for inclusion in Tier 2 in respect of exposures subject to 15 standardized approach (prior to application of cap) 35,781 А 77.
-Cap on inclusion of provisions in Tier 2 under 15 standardized approach - 78.
+Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardized approach (prior to application of cap) 50,477 А 77.
+Cap on inclusion of provisions in Tier 2 under standardized approach - 78.
 N/A - 79.
-N/A - Capito al instruments subject to phase-out arrangements (only applicable between 1 Jan 2019 and 1 Jan 2023) 80.
+N/A - Capita Jan 20 al instruments subject to phase-out arrangements (only app 023) olicable between 1 Jan 2019 and 1 80.
 Current cap on CET1 instruments subject to phase out arrangements NA 81.
 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) NA 82.
 Current cap on AT1 instruments subject to phase out arrangements NA 83.
 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) NA 84.
 Current cap on T2 instruments subject to phase out arrangements NA 85.
 Amount excluded from T2 due to cap (excess over cap after redemptions and maturities) NA

-Disclosure template for main features of regulatory capital instrument 1 Issuer GFH Financial Group B.S.C 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private GFH (DFM) placement) GFH (ADX) GFH (BHB) GFH (KSE) 3 Governing law(s) of the instrument Regulatory treatment All applicable laws and regulations in the Kingdom of Bahrain.
-Regulatory treatment 4 Transitional CBB rules Common Equity Tier 1 5 Post-transitional CBB rules Common Equity Tier 1 6 Eligible at solo/group/group & solo Group and solo 7 Instrument type (types to be specified by each jurisdiction) Common equity shares 8 Amount recognized in regulatory capital (Currency in mil, as of most USD 1016 million recent reporting date) 9 Par value of instrument USD 0.265 10 Accounting classification Shareholders' equity 11 Original date of issuance 1999 12 Perpetual or dated Not applicable 13 Original maturity date Not applicable 14 Issuer call subject to prior supervisory approval Not applicable 15 Optional call date, contingent call dates and redemption amount Not applicable 16 Subsequent call dates, if applicable Coupons / dividends Not applicable 17 Dividends Dividends as decided by the shareholders 18 Coupon rate and any related index Not applicable 19 Existence of a dividend stopper Not applicable 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step up or other incentive to redeem Not applicable 22 Noncumulative or cumulative Not applicable 23 Convertible or non-convertible Not applicable 24 If convertible, conversion trigger (s) Not applicable 25 If convertible, fully or partially Not applicable 26 If convertible, conversion rate Not applicable 27 If convertible, mandatory or optional conversion Not applicable 28 If convertible, specify instrument type convertible into Not applicable 29 If convertible, specify issuer of instrument it converts into Not applicable 30 Write-down feature Not applicable 31 If write-down, write-down trigger(s) Not applicable 32 If write-down, full or partial Not applicable 33 If write-down, permanent or temporary Not applicable 34 If temporary write-down, description of write-up mechanism Not applicable Position in subordination hierarchy in liquidation (specify instrument type Not applicable 35 immediately senior to instrument) 36 Non-compliant transitioned features Not applicable 37 If yes, specify non-compliant features Not applicable
+Disc osure template for main features of regulatory capital instrumer nt 1.
+Issuer GFH Financial Group B.S.C 2.
+Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) GFH (DFM) GFH (ADX) GFH (BHB) GFH (KSE) 3.
+Governing law(s) of the instrument Regulatory treatment All applicable laws and regulations in the Kingdom of Bahrain.
+Regulatory treatment 4.
+Transitional CBB rules Common Equity Tier 1 5.
+Post-transitional CBB rules Common Equity Tier 1 6.
+Eligible at solo/group/group & solo Group and solo 7.
+Instrument type (types to be specified by each jurisdiction) Common equity shares 8.
+Amount recognized in regulatory capital (Currency in mil, as of most recent reporting date) USD 1,016 million 9.
+Par value of instrument USD 0.265 10.
+Accounting classification Shareholders' equity 11.
+Original date of issuance 1999 12.
+Perpetual or dated Not applicable 13.
+Original maturity date Not applicable 14.
+Issuer call subject to prior supervisory approval Not applicable 15.
+Optional call date, contingent call dates and redemption amount Not applicable 16.
+Subsequent call dates, if applicable Coupons / dividends Not applicable 17.
+Dividends Dividends as decided by the shareholders 18.
+Coupon rate and any related index Not applicable 19.
+Existence of a dividend stopper Not applicable 20.
+Fully discretionary, partially discretionary or mandatory Fully discretionary 21.
+Existence of step up or other incentive to redeem Not applicable 22.
+Noncumulative or cumulative Not applicable 23.
+Convertible or non-convertible Not applicable 24.
+If convertible, conversion trigger (s) Not applicable